-Spike2 stores information within the HKEY_CURRENT_USER\Software\CED\Spike2 section of the system registry.
-The registry is organised as a tree of keys with lists of values attached to each key.
+Spike2 saves information in the HKEY_CURRENT_USER\Software\CED\Spike2 section of the system registry.
+The registry is a tree of keys with values attached to each key.
 If you think of the registry as a filing system, the keys are folders and the values are files.
 Keys and values are identified by case-insensitive text strings.
-This command can create and delete keys and store and read integer and string values, but only within the Spike2 section of the registry.
-(Added at version 4.08).
+The Profile() command manipulates the keys and values within the Spike2 section of the registry.

-You can view and edit the registry with the regedt32 program, which is part of your system.
+You can also view and edit the registry with the regedt32 program, which is part of your system.
 Select Run from the start menu and type regedt32 then click OK.
-Please read the regedt32 help information before making any registry changes.
-It is a very powerful program; careless use can severely damage your system.
+Please read the regedt32 help information before using this program.
+It is a very powerful tool; careless use can severely damage your system.